ProvableHQ/workshop/battleship/README.md

 ✅ Executed 'battleship.aleo/play'
 ```

 Player 2 now has an updated board_state.record which includes their newly updated `played_tiles`,
 only containing the fire coordinate they just sent to Player 1.
 Player 1 now owns a new move.record which includes the `hits_and_misses` field.
 This contains only the result of Player 1's previous fire coordinate they had sent to Player 2.
 It will always be a single coordinate on the 8x8 grid if it's a hit.
 A miss is 0u64 (8x8 grid of 0s),
 whereas a hit is the u64 equivalent of their previous fire coordinate in bitstring form.
 If you check Player 2's ships configuration, you'll note their entire bottom row is covered by two ships,
 so sample valid hits on the bottom row would be: 1u64, 2u64, 4u64, 8u64, 16u64, 32u64, 64u64, and 128u64.
 Since Player 1's first fire coordinate (1u64) was a hit, the `hits_and_misses` field is also 1u64.

 Player 1's next move will consume this move.record, which will update Player 1's board with the hit-or-miss,
 as well as figure out the result of Player 2's fire coordinate.
 Now that Player 1 has some `played_tiles`, they can no longer choose an alread-played fire coordinate.
 For example, running `aleo run play 'board_state.record' 'move.record' 1u64` will fail, because 1u64 has already been played.

-### 8. Player 1 Shoots Third
+### 8: Player 1 Takes The 3rd Turn
 **Switch** `program.json` to use Player 1's keys.

 **Run**